deja-vu-platform/deja-vu/README.md

 Building and running
 --------------------

+You need to be running npm v3 and node v6.

 Each cliché and sample is its own node project.
 Like any other node project, you need to run `npm install` to install dependencies.
 To build a library or a cliché do `npm run lib`.
 To run a cliché or an app do `npm start`.
 When a